 "What grade did you get at your last standards check?" — You already know this one.

-"Do you teach to the DVSA National Standard?" — The DVSA publishes a structured national driver training standard that defines the competencies learners should develop and the order in which they're typically introduced.
-Instructors who work to this systematically are less likely to have you test-ready in some areas while unprepared in others.
-An instructor who isn't familiar with the national standard is worth questioning further.
+"Do you teach to the DVSA National Standard?" — Instructors who work to this systematically are less likely to have you test-ready in some areas while unprepared in others.

-"What is your cancellation policy?" — Most require 24–48 hours notice for cancellations.
+"What is your cancellation policy?" — Most require 24–48 hours notice.
 Some charge the full lesson fee for late cancellations.
-This matters over the course of 40–60 lessons — life happens, you will need to cancel occasionally, and the financial terms should be clear before you start.
+This matters over the course of 40–60 lessons.

 "Can I try one lesson before committing?" — Most reputable instructors will agree to this.
 Anyone who requires you to commit to a block of 10+ lessons before you've tried one is optimising for their revenue rather than your outcome.